iscc92/pricing/README.md

 # ~~~ PRICING API ~~~
-This project is a simples API to calculate cost prices for services billed to a specific Customer.
+This project is a simple API to calculate cost prices for services billed to a specific Customer.
 The typical Use Case consists of giving as input CustomerId, StartDate and EndDate (all three in String format), and receiving a JSON object containing your billing price.